Black Mountain Pinto and Skøg review – our first impressions

 With the Skøg, the wheels are 16" (listed as being a 14"-16" bike), so your child is skipping the 14" wheel size.

-One thing to note is that the wheels on the Black Mountain bikes are not quick release, so you need to be carrying your hex key with you to get the wheel off if you have a puncture.
+One thing to note is that the wheels on the Black Mountain bikes are not quick release (this is due to the ISO safety rating the bikes have), so you do need to remember to carry your hex key with you to get the wheel off if you have a puncture.

 Sizing and weights of the Pinto and Skøg bikes

-We've taken some measurements ourselves, and they do tally with what's on the Black Mountain website, which is comforting.
+We've taken some measurements ourselves, and they tally with what's on the Black Mountain website, which is always comforting.

 |Balance Bike Mode|